Bauro Tokatake

-Bauro Tokatake (Note: Bauro Tokatake is also referred to as Bauro II; Bauro Timon was the fourth king.
-Both kings were also known as Paul, from which Bauro is derived.
-Bauro's surname was the name of his grandfather, who was the fifth king.) (c.
-1932 – 2003) was a Gilbertese / I-Kiribati landowner and politician who served as the seventh uea (Gilbertese for 'king, high chief') of Abemama, Kuria and Aranuka in the Gilbert Islands / Kiribati (after 1979).
+Bauro Tokatake (c.
+1932 – 2003), also known as Paul or George Tokatake, (Note: The Gilbertese language does not have the letters P or L. Bauro is the Gilbertese equivalent of Paul.)
+(Note: Thurston Clarke, who visited Abemama in 1985, wrote that a George Tokataake was the king at that time.^{:378} This is the same person as Bauro Tokatake; Ray Watters, who visited Abemama in 1972 and 1984, reported that Bauro was incumbent on both occasions,^{:293} and a King Paulo was later reported as having died in 2003.
+Bauro's father, Tekinaiti, also went by George Murdock, the name of Tekinaiti's maternal grandfather, a European trader.) was an I-Kiribati politician and landowner.
+He was the king (uea) of Abemama, Kuria and Aranuka in the Gilbert Islands.

 Bauro inherited the historic title—a relic from the precolonial-era State of Abemama with no legal basis—from his father, Tekinaiti, in the 1960s.
 Due to his lineage, he also owned the most land on his home island of Abemama.
 He received income through copra production, as custom allowed him to ask any of his subjects to come work on his properties, and, more contentiously, by selling off land.
 Bauro served as President of the Island Council from 1968 to 1977.
 He represented Abemama on the Legislative Council of the Gilbert and Ellice Islands from 1971 to 1978.